 school, college or university does not acquire a residential

-qualification by residence in the County during term time only (See also (10) below).
+qualification by residence in the County during term time only (See also (x) below).

-has competed in a County Championship, (other than as allowed under (10)
+has competed in a County Championship, (other than is allowed under (x)

-below), or represented a County in an Inter-County Championship, may
+below), or represented a County in an Inter-County competition, may

 not compete in the Championships of, nor represent, another County in